Blady-Com/gnoga/docs/user_guide.md

 package body GnogaCMD.View is

    procedure On_Submit (Object : in out Gnoga.Gui.Base.Base_Type'Class);
-   --  Handle submit of command line from either hitting the submit button --  or pressing enter with in the command line.
+   --  Handle submit of from from either hitting the submit button --  or pressing enter with in the command line.

    ------------